 Operations

-Special operations were conducted in Afghanistan, Cyprus, Lebanon, Kosovo and Somalia.
-In the process of the recent reorganization of the German Navy, the battalion was divided into several groups.
+KSM conducted special operations in Afghanistan, Cyprus, Lebanon, Kosovo, and Somalia.
+In the recent reorganization of the German Navy, the battalion was divided into several groups.
 In April 2014, a fundamentally new military organization was created – special forces of commando divers – Kommando Spezialkräfte Marine, or KSM.

-While their exploits were not widely publicized, combat divers were active in Afghanistan, Cyprus, Lebanon, Kosovo and Somalia.
-Typical missions included watching convoy routes and roads, as well as gathering intelligence.
+While their exploits were not widely publicized, combat divers were active in Afghanistan, Cyprus, Lebanon, Kosovo, and Somalia.
+Typical missions included watching convoy routes and roads and gathering intelligence.

 “In the last 10 years our partner units in the United States, the Navy SEALs, or the British SBS, were heavily involved in desert-like areas in Afghanistan.”